sholtrop/CyberSpiesGame/README.md

 This will publish port 3000 to a link that Ngrok manages.
 Ngrok serves this link over HTTPS.
 You can access this link on a mobile device to test out the app.
 You can also mix and match mobile-device-players and browser-tab-players this way.

+IMPORTANT: If you mix mobile and desktop, you cannot use the join-link of one to join the other.
+I.e., scanning the desktop browser's lobby QR code with your phone will _not_ work.
+You must instead enter the lobby's join code into the URL manually.

 If you happen to have NFC tags and would like to use them, the next section explains what data you should put on your NFC tags.

 ### NFC Tags